thomascgray/rpg-whiteboard-solidjs/README.md

 # dev notes

+### dom manipulation for objects

+- objects have their state assigned to them as data- attributes on the DOM

+generally speaking, when we're interacting with objects

 _sigh_ we need to replace all the "as your dragging state" with straight DOM style access

 it cant be helped - state updating just simply isn't fast enough